Qualcomm snapdragon comparison

 Snapdragon 8 Elite6,05246.8%

-• Snapdragon Elite Gen 5 delivers the highest peak FPS, though it throttles during long gaming sessions.
+• Elite Gen 5 delivers the highest peak FPS, but throttles quickly

-• 8 Elite is stronger than 8 Gen 5, but has weaker endurance
+• 8 Elite remains faster than 8 Gen 5 in bursts, but endurance is weaker

 ChipsetScoreAvg FPS